lithops-cloud/lithops/docs/source/api_stats.rst

      - Total execution time of the user-defined function.
    * - :code:`worker_func_recv_net_io`
      - Network I/O bytes received during the execution of the user-defined function.
+   * - :code:`worker_func_rss`
+     - Resident Set Size (RSS) in bytes, indicating the amount of physical memory occupied by the user-defined function during its execution.
    * - :code:`worker_func_sent_net_io`
      - Network I/O bytes sent during the execution of the user-defined function.
    * - :code:`worker_func_start_tstamp`
      - Timestamp of the start of execution of the user-defined function.
+   * - :code:`worker_func_uss`
+     - Unique Set Size (USS) in bytes, representing the memory exclusively used by the function that is not shared with other processes.
+   * - :code:`worker_func_vms`
+     - Virtual Memory Size (VMS) in bytes used by the user-defined function.
+This metric quantifies the total virtual memory allocated.
    * - :code:`worker_result_upload_time`
      - Total time taken for the function to upload the result to cloud object storage.
    * - :code:`worker_start_tstamp`